-Glass: If you are looking for a floor that is sleek, sophisticated, and stylish, while also being easy to maintain then you might want to consider mosaic glass tiles.
-These high-end materials are made from extra hard reinforced glass and are usually affixed to a mesh mount backing for ease of installation.
-The patterns available vary wildly, as the glass can be printed in almost any hue.
-You can also get creative, using individual glass pieces embedded in a mortar to evoke cool effects and even make murals.
+For a sleek, sophisticated, stylish, and easy to maintain floor, consider mosaic glass tiles.
+Mosaic glass tiling is not just for the bathroom—incorporate touches of mosaic flooring into hallway or patio flooring to add an elegant and ornamental touch to otherwise bland spaces.
+These high-end materials are made from extra hard reinforced glass and are usually affixed to a mesh mount backing for ease of installation (just like mosaic backsplashes).
+The patterns available vary widely, as the glass can be printed in almost any hue.